nrkno/sofie-code-standard-preset/README.md

 If not already, the project should be updated to yarn v4 instead of yarn v1. yarn v1 was EOL a few years ago, and v4 is working for us quite nicely.

+1. Make sure that you are ready to do a semver major bump, with a new minimum nodejs version of v20.
+1. Update your package.json engines to require node 20
 1. Install the updated `@sofie-automation/code-standard-preset` package
 1. Install tools that used to be included by the preset package: `yarn add eslint husky lint-staged prettier`, any you do not need can be omitted.
 1. Check the package.json scripts;